dagda1/cuttingedge/packages/use-mathjax/README.md

 ## MathJaxProvider

-Both `useMathJax` and `MathJax` will fail if the current component is not a descendant of the `MathJaxProvider`:
+Both the `useMathJax` hook and the `MathJax` component will fail if the current component is not a descendant of the `MathJaxProvider`:

 ```ts
 export { MathJaxProvider } from '@cutting/use-mathjax';